ItsDrike/SecurePy/README.md

   - **1**: Restricted globals (removed some unsafe globals)
   - **2** (RECOMMENDED, default): Secure globals (only using relatively safe globals)
   - **3**: No globals (very limiting but quite safe)
-- `max_process_memory` is the maximum amount of RAM available to given process (default: 5MB)
+- `max_process_memory` is the maximum amount of RAM available to given process (default: 20MB)
-- `max_output_memory` is the maximum amount of memory allowed for STDOUT/STDERR outputs (default: 100kB)
+- `max_output_memory` is the maximum amount of memory allowed for STDOUT/STDERR outputs (default: 10,000 characters)
-- `output_chunk_read_size` is the memory amount of a single chunk of stdout/stderr buffer to be read. (this buffer will keep being read until there's no more characters left or it gets bigger than specified `max_output_memory`) (default: 10kB)
+- `output_chunk_read_size` is the memory amount of a single chunk of stdout/stderr buffer to be read. (this buffer will keep being read until there's no more characters left or it gets bigger than specified `max_output_memory`) (default: 1,000 characters)
 - `python_path` is the path to python executable used to run given code.
 This gives you the ability to use different non-default python versions. (default `python` as defined in PATH).

 ### Sandbox (NsJail)